Jubatian/rrpge-spec/specs/acc_arch.rst

 - The exact location and order of accesses during the operation.
-Emulators are allowed to perform the entire accelerator operation in one pass, without considering the Graphics Display Generator's operation.
+Emulators are allowed to perform the entire accelerator operation in one pass, without considering other peripherals' operation (such as the Graphics Display Generator) on the peripheral bus.

 Note that the timing once it meets the minimal requirements is also implementation defined.